dapinder-dhillon/the-python-workshop/doc/kata-2/HOW-TO.md

 - Commit the code to version control including BOTH `Pipfile` and `Pipfile.lock`
 - onwards to [kata-3](../kata-3/HOW-TO.md)

-#### Did we achieve objective?
+#### Achieved objective? :thinking:
 - Explicitly declare and isolate dependencies. :white_check_mark:
-- Never rely on implicit existence of system-wide packages.
+- Never rely on implicit existence of system-wide packages.  :white_check_mark:
+  - No longer dependent on system wide packages to be available.
+  - Simplifying setup.
+  - The new developer can check out the app’s codebase onto their development machine, requiring only the language runtime (python3) and dependency manager (pipenv) installed as prerequisites.
+  - Will be able to set up everything needed to run the app’s code with a deterministic build command (`pipenv install and run`).
-- Declare dependencies via a declaration manifest
+- Declare dependencies via a declaration manifest. :white_check_mark:
+  - Pipfile
-- Dependency specification is applied uniformly to both production and development.
+- Dependency specification is applied uniformly to both production and development.  :white_check_mark: